vitalif/newer-universal-style-loader/README.md

 ### Webpack Configuration

-`simple-universal-style-loader` is a drop-in replacement for the usual `style-loader`.
+`newer-universal-style-loader` is a drop-in replacement for the usual `style-loader`.

 It's recommended to combine it with the [`css-loader`](https://github.com/webpack/css-loader).